iamneowise/neoroomsbookingapp-react/README.md

 # iamneo | Ecommerce | Neo Rooms Booking Application | React-Springboot-Fullstack-App

 ## Project Instructions
-1. The instructions are defined in the word document inside the repository.
+1. The instructions are defined in the pdf document inside the repository.
-2. You are advised to strictly follow the instructions given in the word document.
+2. You are advised to strictly follow the instructions given in the pdf document.

 Happy coding Neos:thumbsup: